joedelorenzo/waves/README.md

 # waves

-Experimenting with Three.js
+## Experimenting with Three.js

-In terminal, run parcel:
+In the terminal, run parcel:

 ```
 parcel index.html